Submitty/submitty.github.io/_docs/instructor/course_management/plagiarism.md

 ![](/images/instructor/lichen/others.png)

-Instructors are also able to toggle "Anonymous Mode" by clicking the button on the top right, which would hide student names and ID's and would replace them by random hashes to allow sharing screenshots and showing students accused of cheating the evidence against them with fewer confidentiality concerns.
+Instructors are also able to toggle "Anonymous Mode" by clicking the button on the top right, which hides student names and ID's and replaces them with random hashes to allow sharing screenshots and showing students accused of cheating the evidence against them with fewer confidentiality concerns.